 When Netflix announced it was paying Shonda Rhimes $150 million over five years to leave her longtime home at ABC and move to the streamer, fans assumed more Grey's Anatomy-like shows were in their future.
 Now, Netflix has no less than eight titles in development with "Shondaland for Netflix" as it's called, and the first series set to premiere is anything but contemporary or hospital-set.
 Netflix's Bridgerton Season 1 is based on the Julia Quinn Romantic Universe, a set of interlocking regency romance novels that have delighted readers for decades.
-And if the new photos of the show are any indication, there's a lot to be excited about.

 The Bridgerton series is, by far, Quinn's most successful.
 But her regency-set universe didn't start with Daphne Bridgerton's story in The Duke & I. Quinn had already done three runs at creating interconnected stories set in her version of London's society ball scene.
 The first series, Splendid, gave readers American Emma Dunster acting as the introduction to such figures who would go on to appear in all of Quinn's books, like Lady Danbury.

 But Quinn's first three series only followed one or two close friends or a single pair of sisters to be married off.
 With the Bridgertons, she gave readers an entire clan, with eight siblings who just so happened to be named in alphabetical order.